MSchnei/pyprf_feature/README.md

 [![DOI](https://zenodo.org/badge/78625137.svg)](https://zenodo.org/badge/latestdoi/78625137)

-# py_pRF_motion
+# PyPRF - Motion
-A free & open source package for finding best-fitting pRF models and motion parameters for fMRI data.
+A free & open source package for finding best-fitting population receptive field (PRF) models and motion parameters for fMRI data.

-If you are only interested in the spatial properties of the population receptive fields, not preferred motion directions, check out this related project:  https://github.com/ingo-m/py_pRF_mapping
+If you are only interested in the spatial properties of the population receptive fields, not preferred motion directions, check out this related project:  https://github.com/ingo-m/pypRF

 ## Dependencies